 Sue Brightly (she/her)

-I’m currently serving as our board chair.
-I work in HR Communications, mostly with the HR website and graphic design.
+Hi there!
+I’m currently serving as one of our board co-chairs.
+I work in HR Communications, and have been at Cornell for over seven years.
+I'm also an artist on the Ithaca Art Trail!
 I’m grateful for the opportunity to help make Cornell a more welcoming workplace and to support our LGBTQ+ community.
-I came to Ithaca via California about six years ago, and love being outdoors.
-I'm also an artist on the Ithaca Art Trail!
-Feel free to reach out with questions, suggestions, or just to say hi.
-Email Sue: firstname.lastname@example.org
+I'm especially interested in advocating for LGBTQ+ families.
+Feel free to reach out with questions, suggestions, or just to say hi: email@example.com

 Crissi Dalfonzo (she/her)